-Client's name Date of interview Date of birth Client's immigration attorney Attornev's phone no. Immigration hold?
+Client's name Date of interview Date of birth Client's immigration attorney Attorney's phone no. Immigration hold?
 YES NO 1.
-Entry: Date first entered U.S.:

-Significant departures: Date: Lengui Purpose: Vie a Transa Date last entered U.S.: 2.
+Entry: Date first entered U.S.: Visa Type: Significant departures: Date: Purpose: Date last entered U.S.: Visa Type: 2.
 Nationality: Country of birth: returning?
-YES NO If yes would , why? client have any tear about What language (and dialect) does Is an interpreter needed?
-YES need an interpreter for office or jai 3.
-Immigration Status: Lawful pern obtained green card: nanent resident?
-YES NO If yes, date client Other special immigration status: ((Family Unity) (ABC) (undocument refugee) (asylee) (temp. re red) (visa type: esident) (work permit) (TPS)).
-Date obtained: Did anyone ever file a visa petition Name and number: for client?
-YES NO Date: Type of visa petition: Was it granted?
-YES NO Date: Has the INS or DHS been involved with client in this case or earlier?
-YES NO Does client have a pending immigr ation case or application?
+YES NO If yes What language (and dialect) does client speak?
+Is an interpreter needed?
+YES need an interpreter for office or jail 3.
+Immigration Status: Lawful permostation obtained green card: nanent resident?
+YES I NO If yes, date client Other special immigration status: ( (Family Unity) (ABC) (undocument Did anyone ever file a visa petition Name and number: for client?
+YES NO Date: Type of visa petition: Has the INS or DHS been involved with client in this case or e arlier?
+YES NO Does client have a pending immigration case or application?
 YES NO 4.
-Deportations: Has client ever be en deported?
-YES NO D Date: Reason: Has client ever been excluded?
-YE Reason: Does client have an immigration co NO Reason: (Call 800-898-7180 and provide cl tion court date.)
-5. Prior Immigration Relief: Has clie mer INA §212(c) relief or cancellation YES NO Which: on of removal) or suspensi ion of deportation?
-6. Relatives With Status: Does clier (DOB(s) nt have a U.S. citizen: (par ent) (spouse) (child(ren))
+Deportations: Has client ever bee en deported?
+YES NO Date: Reason: Has client ever been excluded?
+YE S NO Date: Reason: Does client have an immigration co urt date pending?
+YES NO Reason: Da ate: (Call 800-898-7180 and provide cli tion court date.) ent's immigration file numb er to obtain next immigra- 5.
+Prior Immigration Relief: Has clief nt ever before received a w vaiver of deportability (former INA §212(c) relief or cancellation of removal) or suspension of deportation?

-Does client have a lawful permanent resident (spouse) or (parent)?
-YES NO

-7. Employment: Would client's employer help client immigrate?
-YES NO

-Occupation:
+YES \\\ NO \\\ Which: \\\\\ Date: \\\\\

-Employer's name and number:

-8. Possible Unknown U.S. Citizenship: Was client's or spouse's parent or grandparent born in the U.S. or granted U.S. citizenship?
-YES NO

-Was client a permanent resident under age 18 when one or both parents (or the sole custodial parent) naturalized to U.S. citizenship?
-YES NO Date(s) of naturalization:

-9. Abuse: Has client been abused by his or her spouse or parents?
-YES NO

-10. Criminal Record: What prior convictions does client have in California or in other jurisdictions or countries?
-Include all offenses to which a plea or verdict was entered, even if rehabilitative relief was later obtained.

-Date Committed Date of P a Exact Statute of Conviction Date of Sentence -------------------------- ------------------------------- ------------------
+5. Relatives With Status: Does client have a U.S. citizen: (parent) (spouse) (child(ren)) DOB(s)), (brother) or (sister)?
+YESNO Does client have a lawful permanent resident (spouse) or (parent)?
+YES NO 7.
+Employment: Would client's employer help clie nt immigrate?
+YES NO Occupation: Employer's name and number: 8.
+Possible Unknown U.S. Citizenship: Was client born in the U.S. or granted U.S. citizenship?
+YES Was client a permanent resident under age 18 when one or both parents (or the sole custodial parent) naturalized to U.S. citizenship?
+YES NO Date(s) of naturalization: 9.
+Abuse: Has client been abused by his or her sp YES NO pouse or parents?
+10. Criminal Record: What prior convictions does dictions or countries?
+Include all offenses to whic rehabilitative relief was later obtained.
+Date Committed Date of Plea Exact Sta ute of Conviction Date of Sentence